Aqueous Coating (AQ):

 C1S paper:

 Paper coated one side.
-Not to be confused with UV and aqueous coatings or laminates, the terms C1S and C2S refer to paper coated at the manufacturing stage, prior to printing.
+Not to be confused with UV and aqueous coatings or laminates, the terms C1S and C2S refer to paper coated at the manufacturing stage before printing.
 Coated paper has a smoother printing surface and lower ink absorption than uncoated paper.
-C1S is available for catalog covers.
+C1S is available for catalog covers.glossy

 C2S paper:

 Paper coated on two sides.
-Not to be confused with UV and aqueous coatings or laminates, the terms C1S and C2S refer to paper coated at the manufacturing stage, prior to printing.
+Not to be confused with UV and aqueous coatings or laminates, the terms C1S and C2S refer to paper coated at the manufacturing stage before printing.
 Coated paper has a smoother printing surface and lower ink absorption than uncoated paper.

 Card Stock:

 Also called cover stock.
-Mostly heavyweight papers are called cards stock.
+Most heavyweight papers are called card stock.
 The thickness of card stock is indicated with point sizes such as 14pt, 16pt.
-Some people will also refer to 100lb gloss cover as a card stock.
+Some people also refer to 100lb gloss cover as a card stock.

 CMYK: